Weyes Blood: Musical style and influences

 Mering's musical style has been labelled as chamber pop, psychedelic folk, soft rock, noise and experimental rock.

-Mering has stated that church music, which figured prominently in her upbringing, has been an influence on her songwriting.
+Mering has stated that church music, which figured prominently in her upbringing, has been an influence on her song-writing.
 "Most of the great classical music and early music of our time is written for God in a sacred space," she said.
-"So sacred music and sacred space music — that was my favorite thing about music.
+"So sacred music and sacred space music—that was my favorite thing about music.
 Not so much content-wise.
 Not so much the theory and concept of God, but just the idea that we've built this gigantic, stone cathedral palace for people to sing in...When I record, I think about sacred space and I think about what would be the sound of your soul if there is music coming out of it.
 It would probably be an echoey, strange chamber."

-In an interview with Nardwuar in 2019 she revealed that she is also influenced by the Velvet Underground, Wolf Eyes, and experimental artist Inca Ore.
-Mering states in the same interview that early in her career while making experimental music, people likened her songs to horror film soundtracks, so she began to listen to and be influenced by film soundtracks such as Jaws (1975) and The Wizard of Oz (1939).
+In a 2019 interview with Nardwuar, Mering revealed that she is also influenced by the Velvet Underground, Wolf Eyes, and experimental artist Inca Ore.
+Mering states in the same interview, that earlier on in her career while making experimental music, people likened her songs to horror film soundtracks.
+She began to listen to and be influenced by film soundtracks, such as Jaws (1975) and The Wizard of Oz (1939).

-Mering is also highly influenced by the late singer-songwriter Harry Nilsson, in both singing style and songwriting.
+Mering is highly influenced by the late singer-songwriter Harry Nilsson, in both singing style and song-writing.
+Mering has also been influenced by Joni Mitchell, Nico, and Judee Sill.
+She holds Mitchell in the highest regard and named Hejira as her favorite album.

+In a 2022 interview with the Quietus, Mering listed thirteen albums that are influential to her: Alice Coltrane's Universal Consciousness, Ween's Quebec, Stevie Wonder's Talking Book, XTC's English Settlement, Vangelis's Opéra sauvage, The Roches's Speak, Joni Mitchell's Hejira, Cocteau Twins's Treasure, Syd Barrett's The Madcap Laughs, Robert Wyatt's Rock Bottom, Lou Reed's The Bells, John Cale's Paris 1919, Can's Monster Movie.